 Lemonade’s Full Monty

 Want the details?
-We will be revealing all in our Lemonade Renters & Home Insurance Transparency Chronicles.
+We will be revealing all in our Transparency Chronicles.
 In the next few weeks, we’ll post three exposés on different aspects of our business in 2016.

-Next week my co-founder Shai will share fascinating metrics and insights in our Lemonade Startup Report: conversion rates, growth dynamics and suchlike (a worthy follow-on to his acclaimed first 48 hour report).
+Next week my co-founder Shai will share fascinating metrics and insights in our Lemonade Startup Report: conversion rates, growth dynamics and suchlike (a worthy follow-on to his report on our first 48 hours).

 One of the benefits of being a private company is that your steps and missteps are kept private.
 That’s important: companies want to keep ‘steps’ from competitors, and ‘missteps’ from everyone.
 So why are we doing the full-frontal?